Green Expenditures and Reporting

 (English language, film duration 8:24 minutes)

 With its framework, allocation and impact report, Germany is aligning itself with international market standards such as the ICMA Green Bond Principles for green Federal securities.
 These are constantly evolving and best practices are emerging.
-The federal government is also making a significant contribution to this, whether it is with the Twin Bond concept developed by the Finance Agency, which makes it possible to directly compare green and conventional twin bonds and provides a green reference interest rate at a glance.
-Or with the detailed reporting that transparently and reliably informs investors about the use of proceeds.
+The federal government is also making a significant contribution to this, whether it is with the Twin Bond concept developed by the Finance Agency, which provides a green reference interest rate at a glance, the early publication of the indicative eligible expenditure with the detailed reporting that transparently and reliably informs investors about the use of proceeds.